behu-kea/first-semester-java/lessons/week-01/3-wednesday.md

 - Make your best effort to translate the code into a description in english / danish

-- Change the background to white
+- Change the background to another color

-- Change the stroke to black
+- Change the stroke to another color

-- Write your signature
+- Write your name

-- Screenshot your signature and hand-in here:
+- Screenshot your result and hand-in here:

   https://kea-fronter.itslearning.com/ContentArea/ContentArea.aspx?LocationID=4788&LocationType=1